-Example 1: Corporate hierarchy matters less for simple purchases
+Example 1: Hierarchy matters less for simple purchases

 Coffee: You probably drink it.
 You definitely know what it is.
 Now think about this structure of A, B, and C companies: As a coffee salesperson, I’ll bet I can have buyers in each company taste it, love it, and purchase it – all within their own four walls.